nuket/Eigendoxx/README.md

 < GPS Time Stamp                  : 14:48:53
 ```

-None of the GPS tags made it to the scrubbed file.
+None of the GPS tags make it to the scrubbed file.

 # License